 The chapels at Brandeis University were conceived in the 1950s as part of the university’s first master plan.
 When the chapels were commissioned in 1952, the New York firm of Harrison & Abramovitz was asked to design them in addition to several other campus buildings.
-Back and forth with the architects, administrators and students led to the three chapels – one for Jews, one for Catholics and one for Protestants.
+A back and forth with the architects, administrators and students led to the three chapels – one for Jews, one for Catholics and one for Protestants.

 Harlan Chapel, the Protestant chapel, was named in honor of the late Supreme Court Justice John Marshall Harlan who cast the only dissenting vote in the historic Ferguson v.
 Plessy decision that established separate but equal.